amazon-science/CodeSage/README.md

 ```

 ## Note
-### CodeSage has been trained with block-attention.
-It requires appending the 'EOS' token at the end of each sequence to ensure good performance.
+CodeSage has been trained with block-attention.
+It requires appending the *EOS* token at the end of each sequence to ensure good performance.
 Below is an example of downloading the model and tokenizer.

 ```angular2html
 model = AutoModel.from_pretrained("codesage/codesage-small", trust_remote_code=True)